Updated: January 30, 2026

 - Properties valued over €600,000 incur the Additional IMI (AIMI), with specific tax rates ranging from 0.7 to 1.5 percent depending on the property’s value.

 A fiscal representative can act as your liaison and make sure you’ve filed, received, and paid your property taxes on time.
-While a specialized real estate lawyer in Porto can help you navigate through the legal complexities and identify any risks or issues before property acquisition.
+A specialized real estate lawyer in Porto can help you navigate through the legal complexities and identify any risks or issues before property acquisition.

 How to finance your real estate purchase in Porto?

 Portuguese banks are open to lending to foreign nationals.
-For non-residents, banks tend to lend between 65 percent and 80 percent of the property’s value, which means you will need a down payment of at least 20 percent to 35 percent.
-Portugal has fixed and variable mortgage rates.
+For non-residents, banks tend to lend between 60 percent and 80 percent of the property’s value, which means you will need a down payment of at least 20 percent to 40 percent.
+Portugal has fixed, mixed, and variable mortgage rates.

 Required documents

-You will need to have the following documents to buy property in Portugal:
+You will need to have the following documents to invest in real estate in Portugal:

 - A Portuguese Tax Identification Number (NIF)